fast-data-transfer/fast-data-transfer.github.io/internet2-demo.md

 **Testing network connectivity**

-To test the network connectivity one can start a transfer of data from /dev/zero on the server (VM2) to /dev/null on the client (VM1) using 10 streams in blocking mode, for both the server and the client with 8 MBytes buffers.
-The server will stop after the test is finished
+To test the network connectivity one can start a transfer of data from /dev/zero on the server (SERVER1) to /dev/null on the client (SERVER2) using 10 streams in blocking mode, for both the server and the client with 8 MBytes buffers.
+The server will stop after the test is finished.

-On the VM2 (server):
+On the SERVER2 (server):
 ```
-[remote computer]$ java -jar fdt.jar -bio -bs 8M -f $SERVER1 -S
+java -jar fdt.jar -bio -bs 8M -f $SERVER1 -S
 ```

-On the VM1 (client):
+On SERVER1 (client):
 ```
-[local computer]$ java -jar fdt.jar -c $SERVER2 -bio -P 10 -d /dev/null /dev/zero
+java -jar fdt.jar -c $SERVER2 -bio -P 10 -d /dev/null /dev/zero
 ```

  _SCP mode_